mr-eggleton/web-lit-core/_articles/05-web-detective.md

 * [https://en.wikipedia.org/wiki/Kraken](https://en.wikipedia.org/wiki/Kraken)

 ::: notes

+* NOTE: These represent two different sets of stories: 1-4 about a shape found in a google Earth image and 5-8 about new underwater video footage.
+Facilitator can limit to 1-4 or 5-8 as needed, or give each group a different set.

 * Groups should spend 20 minutes researching together.
 Facilitator frames this activity:
   * Remind learners that they’ve got a fairly specific question, “is the Kraken, a 100- to 120-foot tentacled sea creature that attacks and sink ships, real?”